AndruTRADX/AndruTRADX/README.md

 <br/>

-- ❓ Ask me anything about the MERN Stack.
 - 🎮 I love playing video games, listening to music, and watching anime.
-- 👻 You can contact me and get to know us.
+- 👻 You can contact me and get to know us, not just for business.
 - 💻 [You can see my portfolio by clicking here.](https://andrutradx.vercel.app)